BlobbyProj/Blobby/README.md

 To Run on Mac OS

-1. Make sure you have SDL2 Library Installed (if not, see 'downloading SDL2 for Mac below').
+1. Make sure you have SDL2, SDL2_Image, and SDL2_Mixer Libraries Installed (if not, see downloading information for Mac below).

 2. Go into the main blobby directory that contains the makefile